Pennsylvania State University-Penn State Berks logo

 1972

-Moved to its present Spring Township location and adopted its current name, 'Penn State Berks'.
+Moved to present Spring Township location and adopted 'Penn State Berks' name.

 1990